 A candidate for state or local office must file Form 501 prior to solicitation or receipt of any contribution or expenditure of any personal funds used for the election.
-You must file a separate Form 501 for each election, including reelection to the same office.
+You must file a separate Form 501 for each election, including re-election to the same office.

-Exception: This form is not required if you will not solicit or receive contributions from other persons and the only expenditures will be from your personal funds used for the filing fee and/or Statement of Qualifications printed in the voter information guide.
+Exception: This form is not required if you will not solicit or receive contributions from other persons and the only expenditure will be from your personal funds used for the filing fee and/or Statement of Qualifications printed in the Voter Information Guide.